AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Determining Max Volumetric Flow

 ## Background

+As mentioned at the beginning, this probably isn't necessary if you can find a "safe" value that others are using for your particular hotend.

 This is a rough calculation.
 Maximum volumetric flow rate can change with a number of factors, like temperatures, material, and nozzle type.